New York Summer Weather

 - The Summer Streets will animate the evenings of August 6, 13 and 20 with Music, Dances, Entertainment, Sports Contests and more.
 The New York White Nights!

 - Central Park with Shakespeare in the Park at the Delacorte Theater; at the Lincoln Center with evenings dedicated to classical music, opera, and ballet; while at Bryant Park continues the Bryant Park Film Festival.

 - Do not miss visiting Governor's Island on August 13th and 14th for a dive in the 20s with jazz music and vintage costumes.
 On August 20th, at Pier 97, we will celebrate the big Blues and BBQ Festival!

 Travel - Best Time to Visit New York

 When is the best time to travel to New York?
-It is not an easy question to answer, although on impetus we might say Spring with the months of April, May and June, and then the months of September and October; it is also true that New York is always a beautiful place to visit any time of the year.
-The mid-seasons are those with months with milder temperatures, less rainfall and low humidity levels, and then the months when nature gifts us her best: in the Spring, the cherry trees are blooming, all parks and avenues are full of bright colors; In the Fall, the foliage transforms New York into a colorful mix of red, orange, yellow and bordeaux hues.
-If you think of New York as a great metropolis, all skyscrapers, cement and cars, then think again.
-New York has huge outdoor spaces devoted to parks, neighborhood gardens, and green spaces all around.
+Not an easy question to answer ...
+Although on impetus, we might say Spring with the months of April, May and June, and then the months of September and October, it is also true that New York is always a beautiful place to visit any time of the year.
+The mid-seasons are those with months sporting milder temperatures, less rainfall, and low humidity levels, and then the months when nature gifts us her best!
+In the Spring, the Cherry Trees are blooming, all parks and avenues are full of bright colors, tulips and sunflower are everywhere.
+In the Fall, the foliage transforms New York into a colorful mix of red, orange, yellow and bordeaux hues.
+If you think of New York as a great metropolis, all skyscrapers, cement, and cars, then think again.
+New York has an expansive outdoor space devoted to parks, neighborhood gardens, and green spaces all around.

 Visit New York in the Summer, our Tips: